 Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

-Digital Media Solutions, Inc. (DMS) is a Clearwater, Florida based digital performance advertising company that connects advertisers with consumer inquiries across insurance, education, and consumer verticals.
-The business describes its offering as digital performance advertising solutions that blend data, marketing technology, and paid media to drive customer acquisition.
+Digital Media Solutions, Inc. (DMS) is a Clearwater, Florida digital performance advertising company that connects advertisers with consumer inquiries across insurance, education, and consumer verticals.
+The business describes its offering as digital performance advertising solutions that combine data, marketing technology, and paid media to drive customer acquisition.
 Court filings show that DMS served roughly 1,800 customers in 2023 and generated a revenue mix concentrated in insurance and consumer segments, with a smaller education line.
-The company was founded in 2012, partnered with Clairvest in 2016, and went public through a SPAC transaction with Leo Holdings Corp. in 2020 at an enterprise value of $757 million.
+The company was founded in 2012, received a 2016 investment from Clairvest, and went public through a SPAC transaction with Leo Holdings Corp. in 2020 at an enterprise value of $757 million.
 DMS later delisted from the NYSE in 2023 and went private in August 2024.

-In mid-September 2024, DMS entered chapter 11 proceedings in the U.S. Bankruptcy Court for the Southern District of Texas with a restructuring plan centered on a court supervised sale to existing lenders and a DIP facility of about $122 million.
-The restructuring also carved out the ClickDealer affiliate marketing platform, which the company later agreed to sell for an $8 million base price, while the core business was sold to a lender led investor group.
-The court approved the asset sales on November 4, 2024, and the lender led transaction closed on February 28, 2025.
-The buyer group was led by BlackRock funds and accounts with participation from Bain Capital, Blackstone, and Abry Partners, and the plan and disclosure statement were confirmed on January 15, 2025.
+In mid-September 2024, DMS entered chapter 11 proceedings in the U.S. Bankruptcy Court for the Southern District of Texas with a restructuring centered on a court-supervised sale to existing lenders and a DIP facility of about $122 million.
+The restructuring also separated the ClickDealer affiliate marketing platform, which the company later agreed to sell for an $8 million base price, while the core business was sold to a lender-led investor group.
+The court approved the asset sales on November 4, 2024, the plan and disclosure statement were confirmed on January 15, 2025, and the lender-led transaction closed on February 28, 2025.
+The buyer group was led by BlackRock funds and accounts, with Bain Capital, Blackstone, and Abry Partners also participating.

 | Debtor(s) | Digital Media Solutions, Inc. (37 jointly administered debtors) |